michaellee213/Oracle_Scripts/README.md

 #

 ### cleanup_and_disable_auto_stats_advisor_task.ksh - Korn shell script that cleans up the SYSAUX tablespace and the WRI$_ADV_OBJECTS table under the SYS schema.
 This is based on this Oracle Document: SYSAUX Tablespace Grows Rapidly After Upgrading Database to 12.2.0.1 or Above Due To Statistics Advisor (Doc ID 2305512.1).
 ONLY RUN THIS ONCE.
 MAKE SURE TO TEST BEFORE RUNNING.

+### datapump_export.ksh - script that uses expdp to export either full database, any selection of schemas, or any selection of tables (if exportable)